Personal Branding & Social Media

 The Strategy

-plify how people enter complexity, not the complexity itself.
+The approach was to simplify how people enter complexity, not the complexity itself.

-Rather than presenting full systems at once, content was broken into fragments.
 Each post focused on a single idea, building a larger narrative over time.

 Designed for LinkedIn’s fast scroll: